emo-bon/hackathon2022/handson_instructions.md

 --->

 Navigate to the `input_files` folder where you will find a small metagenomic sequencing sample.
-There are 2 files: one with the forward reads, and another with the reverse reads, of the sample.
+There are two files: one with the forward reads, and another with the reverse reads, of the sample.
 This indicates that the data are from a [paried-end sequencing](https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html) Illumina sequencing experiment.

-Under the `tools` folder, you will find 2 commonly known bioinformatics software:
+Under the `tools` folder, you will find two commonly-known bioinformatics software:
 - [fastp](https://github.com/OpenGene/fastp): for fast, all-in-one preprocessing for [FastQ](https://en.wikipedia.org/wiki/FASTQ_format) formatted sequence read files
 - [SeqPrep](https://github.com/jstjohn/SeqPrep): to merge paired-end Illumina reads that are overlapping into a single longer read.

-For each of these 2 software, you will find a folder, within which is a workflow written in the [Common Workflow Language]( https://www.commonwl.org/) `.cwl` file and its corresponding [YAML](https://en.wikipedia.org/wiki/YAML)`.yml` configuration file.
-Take a look at the contents of these files using the `more` command (use the spacebar to display more of the file when necessary):
+For each of these pieces of software, you will find a folder: within which is a workflow written in the [Common Workflow Language]( https://www.commonwl.org/) in a file with a `.cwl` extension, and a corresponding [YAML](https://en.wikipedia.org/wiki/YAML) `.yml` configuration file.
+Take a look at the contents of these files using the `more` command (use the spacebar to display more of the file when necessary and `q` to quit):

     $ more <filename>

-Notice how the names of the parameters in the YAML configuration file correspond to the inputs of the workflow.
-Note also how the prefix names (e.g. `wgs-paired-SRR1620013_1`) of the output files are taken from the orginal input sequence files described in the YAML file through a name variable (e.g. `$(inputs.fastq1.nameroot`).
+You can see that the two input files that are in the `input_files` folder are described in the YAML configuration file.
+Note how the prefix names (e.g. `wgs-paired-SRR1620013_1`) of the output files are taken from the original input sequence files described in the YAML file through a name variable (e.g. `$(inputs.fastq1.nameroot`).

-Finally, in the top-level directory you will find the `hack_wf.cwl` and its `.yml` file  which describe a 2-step workflow that we will run invoking `fastp` and `SeqPrep`.
+Finally, in the top-level directory (called `hackathon2022`) you will find the files `hack_wf.cwl` and its `.yml` file: these describe the two-step workflow that we will run in this hackathon, and which will invoke the software `fastp` and `SeqPrep`.
 Take a look at these files and note how data flow in and out of first `fastp` then `SeqPrep`.

 ## Running the `fastp` tool on its own

 First, we will run a single tool.
 Navigate to the `tools/fastp` directory.

-View the `.cwl` script using the `nano` editor and note the `CommandLineTool` flag in the `class` argument.
+View the `.cwl` script using the `nano` editor and note the `CommandLineTool` flag in the `class` argument at the very top of the file.
 (Note that the `^` character in `nano` signifies the CONTROL key.)

 In the `hints` section, check the `DockerRequirement` flag: the [dockerPull](https://docs.docker.com/engine/reference/commandline/pull/) command fetches the corresponding software from DockerHub.
 Can you find the `microbiomeinformatics/pipeline-v5.fastp:0.20.0` Docker image on [DockerHub](https://hub.docker.com)?